Site Map | Search Warsailors.com |Merchant Fleet Main Page | Warsailors.com Home

 Final Fate - 1944:

-The survivors were picked up by the British destroyer HMS Fernie (L 11) and landed in Normandie that same afternoon.
-They later boarded Ascanius.
+The survivors were picked up by the British destroyer HMS Fernie (L 11 - one of the escorts for Convoy ETC 26) and landed in Normandie that same afternoon.
+They later boarded Ascanius (for info, this British ship is listed in Convoy FTM 36 from Seine Bay on July 13-1944 - external link; she arrived Portsmouth that same day).
 1 Mate Børretzen, Ordinary Seaman Jacobsen, Able Seaman Jensen and Trimmer Rodhaus were sent on board the hospital ship St. Julian.

-* Jürgen Rohwer says a Norwegian ship named Ringen, 1499 gt, was torpedoed and sunk by U-763 (Cordes) on July 5-1944, while in Convoy ETC 26, position 50 12N 00 46W.
+* Jürgen Rohwer (and several other sources) says Ringen was torpedoed and sunk by U-763 (Cordes) on July 5-1944, while in Convoy ETC 26, position 50 12N 00 46W.
 All my Norwegian sources insist it was a mine (Ringen did have degaussing, which had been on the whole time).
-Rohwer's info appears to be incorrect - I posted a query to the uboowaffe.net forum about this, ref. link further down on this page.
+Rohwer's info appears to be incorrect - I posted a query to the ubootwaffe.net forum about this, and the replies indicate that U-763 could not have sunk this ship, the attacks made by this U-boat having taken place over a day later, at 18:03 on July 5.
+Uboat.net has also listed U-763 as the culprit (external link).

 Crew List: